almacro/docker-recipes/vnc/README.md

 ENV ftp_proxy=http://squid:3128
 ```

 then rebuild.
-Run the container with
+Run the container attached to the network hosting Squid proxy with

 ```
 docker run \